AaditT/PetFinder/README.md

 # PetFinder 🐶
-A full-stack website where you can find/report missing pets.
+Tired of missing pet posters on tree trunks?
+Introducing a full-stack website where you can find/report missing pets.

 ## Instructions

-1. Download the GitHub repository
+1. Download the GitHub repository `$ git clone https://github.com/AaditT/PetFind`
 2. Run the SQL code in `petFindSQL.sql` in phpMyAdmin to create the PetFind database
 3. Create an API Key at [Mapbox](https://www.mapbox.com/) and place the key in line 222 of `entries.php`
 4. Have fun!